Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Once the syncronization is complete, the users are added from the active directory domain
     - Main benifits are that you can avoid user duplicates.
 The Azure premesis can syncronize with Azure Active directory
     - Note that the flow of syncronization is always from the premesis AD to Azure AD and not from Azure AD to premesis
+    - In the virtual machine, you can start Azure AD configuration by searching.
+    - You do not always need to configure for all the users in the active directory.
+For example, some large enterprize can have users in the testing/staging environment that may not need to be configured.
+You can uncheck staging mode in the case